ndCurveMaster

 You can download a trial version of the program for Windows or MAC from the following link: ndCurveMaster Download

-To start, you'll need to create a proper data file.
-Begin by copying the values of the variables x1, x2, x3, and Y to a separate sheet, and then save this sheet to disk.
-Your data sheet should look something like this:
+Copy the values of x1, x2, x3, and Y to a new sheet, then save it to disk.
+The data should look like this:

 image018

-Click on the "Advanced Search" button.
-This action will kickstart a randomized search, simultaneously employing iterative searching to discover the best model via nonlinear regression.
+Click "Advanced Search" to start a randomized search, using iterative methods to find the best model via nonlinear regression.

-After 15 seconds, you will receive several solutions, and the best one is:
+After 15 seconds, several solutions will appear.
+The best one is:

 image022